open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 There SHOULD be a log emitted to indicate to the user that an attribute, event, or link was discarded due to such a limit.
-To prevent excessive logging, the log should not be emitted once per span, or per discarded attribute, event, or links.
+To prevent excessive logging, the log should not be emitted more than once per span, attribute, event, or link.

 ## Span processor